oracle-livelabs/spatial-graph/adb-graph/work-with-csv-files/load-csv-files/load-csv-files.md

 ## Task 2: Login as the graph-enabled user

-1. Login as the graph user (for example, `GRAPHUSER`) for your Autonomous Database instance.
+1. Login as the graph user (for example, `GRAPHUSER`) for your Oracle Autonomous AI Database instance.

     ![ALT text is not available for this image](./images/db-actions-graphuser-login.png " ")

     >**Note:** *If necessary, do the following to create the user with the right roles and privileges*:
-    - Log in to Database Actions as the **ADMIN** user for your Autonomous Database
+    - Log in to Database Actions as the **ADMIN** user for your Oracle Autonomous AI Database
     - Select **Administration** and then **Database Users** from the navigation menu
     - Click **Create User**
     - Turn on the **Web-Access** and **Graph** buttons